gcccsjedd/is-final-project/src/routes/api/w3nash-nlp/README.md

    ollama pull llama3
    ```

-3. For parsing errors in responses, try using the 'text' format option instead of 'json'

-4. If experiencing type errors, verify that all dependencies are correctly installed:
+3. If experiencing type errors, verify that all dependencies are correctly installed:
    ```bash
    bun add ai ollama-ai-provider zod
    ```